filecoin-project/lotus/documentation/en/getting-started.md

 Lotus is an implementation of the **Filecoin Distributed Storage Network**.
 You can run the Lotus software client to join the **Filecoin Testnet**.

-For more details about Filecoin, check out the [Filecoin Spec](https://github.com/filecoin-project/specs).
+For more details about Filecoin, check out the [Filecoin Docs](https://docs.filecoin.io) and [Filecoin Spec](https://github.com/filecoin-project/specs).

 ## What can I learn here?